-Qualifying criteria Response State transport plann ing nich you propose development impacted by DTMR ture state transport corridor?
-No Demonstrated with a copy of the DA mapping system print report which confirms that the subject site is not impacted by DTMR planning.
+Qualifying criteria Response State transport planning Is the land on which you propose development impacted by DTMR planning for a future state transport corridor ?
+NoDemonstrated with a copy of the DA mapping system print report which confirms that the subject site is not impacted by DTMR planning.YesApplication cannot qualify for the fast track assessment pathway and must follow the standard SARA assessment.
+Community amenity Is your proposal for one or more of the following uses: (1) child care centre (2) educational establishment (3) hospital (4) multiple dwelling (5) relocatable home park (6) residential care facility (7) resort complex (8) retirement facility (9) rooming accommodation (10) short-term accommodation (11) tourist park.
+No Proceed to question 3.
 Yes Application cannot qualify for the fast track assessment pathway and must follow the standard SARA assessment.
-Community amenity (1) child care co establishment elling home park care facility lex acility ommodation Proceed to question 3.
+State transport protection - Will the proposed development require the need for works within 25 metres of a state transport corridor, state transport infrastructure or a future state transport corridor?
+Editor's note: Works includes building work and operational work as defined under the Act.
+No or N/A Application should contain a site/layout plan which demonstrates that works are not proposed within 25 metres of the corridor.
 Yes Application cannot qualify for the fast track assessment pathway and must follow the standard SARA assessment.
-State transport prote ction 25 metres of a st a future state tra d development require the need for works within ate transport corridor, state transport infrastructure on nsport corridor?
-It is includes building work and operational work as defined No or N/A Application should contain a site/layout plan which demonstrates that works are not proposed within 25 metres of the corridor.
-Yes Application cannot qualify for the fast track assessment pathway and must follow the standard SARA assessment.
-4 (a) Does your s ubject site include an overland flow path?
-No

-Qualifying criteria Response Editor's note: An overland flow path is open space floodway channels, road reserves, pavement expanses and other flow paths that convey flows typically in excess of the capacity of the minor drainage system (Road Drainage Manual - March 2010).
+4 (a) Does your subject site include an overland flow path?
+No lifying criteria Response Editor's note: An overland flow path is open space floodway channels, road reserves, pavement expanses and other flow paths that convey flows typically in excess of the capacity of the minor drainage system (Road Drainage Manual - July 2015).
 AND Proceed to question 4(b).
 Yes Application cannot qualify for the fast track assessment pathway and must follow the standard SARA assessment. (b) Is the point at which stormwater leaves your site within 50 metres of a flood hazard/prone area as indicated in the relevant local government planning scheme that adjoins a state transport corridor or future state transport corridor?
 Editor's note: Flood hazard/prone area terminology may vary between local government planning schemes.
 No Proceed to question 4(c).
 Applicant should supply a copy of the relevant planning scheme map which demonstrates that a point of discharge is located 50 metres or more from the flood hazard/prone area.
-Yes Application cannot qualify for the fast track assessment pathway and must follow the AND standard SARA assessment. (c) Will your proposal change the existing topography (lay of the land) of the subject site resulting in stormwater flowing towards a state transport corridor , state transport infrastructure or future state transport corridor ?
-No Applicant to supply site/layout plan with contour lines which demonstrates that the subject site pre and post development slopes away from any state transport corridor, state transport infrastructure or a future state transport corridor.
+Yes AND Application cannot qualify for the fast track assessment pathway and must follow the standard SARA assessment. (c) Will your proposal change the existing topography (lay of the land) of the subject site resulting in stormwater flowing towards a state transport corridor , state transport infrastructure or future state transport corridor ?
+No Applicant to supply site/layout plan with contour lines which demonstrates that the subject site pre and post development slopes away from any state transport corridor , state transport infrastructure of a future state transport corridor .
 Yes Application cannot qualify for the fast track assessment pathway and must follow the standard SARA assessment.